Supersedure Cells: Should You Leave Them? (UK)

 • You may delay or weaken the colony

-In some cases, repeatedly removing supersedure cells can result in a colony becoming queenless.
+In some cases, repeatedly removing supersedure cells can leave the colony stuck with a failing queen or eventually make it queenless.

 What to Expect After Supersedure